Vietnam.vn - Nền tảng quảng bá Việt Nam

 “This new attack will have a firm, strong and effective response,” Houthi spokesman Nasruldeen Amer told Al Jazeera.

-Mohammed Abdulsalam, another Houthi spokesman, said the attacks, including the new attack on a military base in Sanaa, had no significant impact on the group’s ability to intercept Israeli-linked ships passing through the Red Sea and Arabian Sea.
+Mohammed Abdulsalam, another Houthi spokesman, said the attacks, including a new attack on a military base in Sanaa, had no significant impact on the group's ability to intercept Israeli-linked ships passing through the Red Sea and Arabian Sea.
 However, the Houthis confirmed that five of their fighters were killed in the initial attacks.

 In Sanaa, an official named Mohammed Samei said the attacks were an act of "brutal aggression" and marked a new phase in the war that Yemen has endured for 10 years.

-The Pentagon said Friday that the US and UK strikes had had a “good effect.”
+The Pentagon said on Friday that the US and UK strikes had had a “good effect.”
 White House spokesman John Kirby said the initial strikes had affected the Houthis’ ability to store, launch and guide missiles or drones.

 Mixed reactions at the United Nations